satwikkansal/ibm_iot_example/blog/draft.md

 - Configure the appearance of the card, by entering size, color, and title for the card, and then click **Submit** to add the card to the board.

-I played around with different visualizations to create the following board,
+I played around with different kinds visualizations to create the following board,

 ![image-20200305172237024](images/image-20200305172237024.png)